mikergray/mikergray.github.io/index.md

 <div id="bio">
 	<p>Hey, I’m Mike!
-I’m a student from the greater Chicago area majoring in marketing analytics and integrated marketing communication.
-I love applying marketing techniques to help people find community and build relationships!</p>
+I love creating meaningful experiences for people to enjoy, and my tool of choice is marketing.
+I currently study Advanced Marketing Analytics and Integrated Marketing Communication at the Illinois State University College of Business.</p>
 	<br>
 	<h3>6+ years of marketing experience:</h3>
 	<ul>